LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 The original state management model for the bullets took an object oriented model.
 A central ___StateManager___ class managed the entirety of the game's state by delegating each entity it's own Sub-Manager.

-These managers attempted to guess the current state of entities based on the last update on the entity that they received from the server.
+These managers attempt to guess the current state of entities based on the last update the server pushed out through websockets.
-This allows the game to run using very low amounts of bandwidth while still showing the real time state of each entity.
+This allows the game to run using very low amounts of bandwidth while still displaying the real time state of each entity.

 {{< figure class="bordered-figure dark-gray-background" width="512px" alt="screenshot of bulletz.io being played" src="/img/posts/bulletz/bulletz_old_frontend.png" title="State Manager Delegation System" >}}

-This led to a ton of problems over time - primarily on the front of readability and maintainability.
+This led to a ton of problems over time - primarily on the fronts of readability and maintainability.
-The state of the various entities became inter-twined over time and it became difficult to hunt down bugs due to this.
+The state of the various entities became intertwined over time and it became difficult to hunt down state related bugs.

 The largest anti-pattern the old model used was having a [god object](https://en.wikipedia.org/wiki/God_object), the top level State Manager.

 This state manager ended up being responsible for all sorts of things and was passed as a parameter to tons of UI functions.

-Here is the file that handles displaying the number players:
+Here is the file that handled displaying the count of active players in the old system:
 `player_counter.js`
 ```javascript
 const player_count = document.getElementById("score-div");